-Whether you’re celiac, gluten-sensitive, or just trying to eat cleaner, this recipe gives you a soft, chewy crumb and golden crust—without the BS.
-1.Bake it once, and it’ll earn a permanent spot in your weekly rotation.
+Whether you’re celiac, gluten-sensitive, or simply trying to eat cleaner, this loaf is approachable and satisfying.
+It rises beautifully, slices perfectly, and works for sandwiches, toast, or just eating straight from the pan.
+Bake it once, and it’ll earn a permanent spot in your weekly rotation.
+Once you taste it, you’ll wonder why gluten-free bread has such a bad reputation!

 Why You’ll Love This Gluten Free Bread